Quick start user guide to Citizen Space

 Preparing for preview

-You've now gone through all the essential steps for creating the core components of your activity.
-To complete your survey, simply add more pages, questions and answer components as necessary.
+You've now gone through all the essential steps for creating the core elements of your activity.
+To complete your activity, simply add as many more pages, questions and answer components as are necessary.

-As you do so, you will see them appearing in the left-hand sidebar of your survey.
-From here, you can quickly navigate to, edit, move around or delete any part of your survey.
+As you do, they will appear in the sidebar of your Activity build screen.
+From here, you can quickly navigate to, edit, move or delete any part of your activity.

 Online survey screen with survey pages highlighted in sidebar survey navigation menu.